When I started surfing, I remember getting some serious rashes on the back of my neck, behind my knees and under my arms.

 The interior seams of a wetsuit are the joints between the different pieces or panels of neoprene.
-The seams are a common area of the wetsuit that can cause chafing.
+The interior seams are a common area that causes chafing.

 There are a number of different methods to seal/stitch wetsuit seams, including: stitching, gluing, welding and taping.
 There may even be several different methods of sealing seams on one wetsuit.

 If you are getting chafing, check the seams in the corresponding interior area of your wetsuit.
 Look for raised or bumpy seams, deteriorated joints, loose taping, or cracked welds.

 4. BodyGlide can Help Stop Wetsuit Chafing and Wetsuit Rash